 Examples: AI-enabled Solutions

 Data are critical for providing evidence-based healthcare and has been problematic in collection and analyses over the years.
-It is now typical for vast amounts of data to be generated about an individual from a variety of sources, such as claims data, genetic information, radiology images, intensive care unit surveillance, electronic health record care documentation, and medical device sensing and surveillance.
-Data generation is continually increasing, resulting from the scaling of computational capacity through decreases in technology cost, widespread adoption of electronic health records (EHRs) promoted by the Health Information Technology for Economic and Clinical Health (HITECH) Act, and the use of artificial intelligence.
+It is now typical for vast amounts of data to be generated about an individual from various sources, such as claims data, genetic information, radiology images, intensive care unit surveillance, electronic health record care documentation, and medical device sensing and surveillance.
+Data generation is continually increasing, resulting from the scaling of computational capacity through decreases in technology cost, widespread adoption of electronic health records (EHRs) promoted by the Health Information Technology for Economic and Clinical Health (HITECH) Act, the use of artificial intelligence.

 Examples: AI-enabled Solutions